 Directed by Sarah Gavron.

-Starring Bukky Bakray, D’angelou Osei Kissiedu, Kosar Ali, Shaneigha-Monik Greyson, Ruby Stokes, Tawheda Begum, Afi Okaidja, Anastasia Dymitrow, Sarah Niles, Layo-Christina Akinlude, and Sharon D. Clarke.
+Starring Bukky Bakray, Kosar Ali, D’angelou Osei Kissiedu, Shaneigha-Monik Greyson, Ruby Stokes, Tawheda Begum, Afi Okaidja, Anastasia Dymitrow, Sarah Niles, Layo-Christina Akinlude, and Sharon D. Clarke.

 A young teenage girl finds herself struggling to take care of herself and her younger brother after being abandoned by their single mother with no choice but to live out on the streets.

 Director Sarah Gavron (Brick Lane, Suffragette) first debuted Rocks at TIFF in 2019, with the film then screening in London shortly after (at which I was lucky enough to attend), and critics and audiences alike spoke very highly of it, but it’s impending nationwide release was sadly delayed, like many others, due to the ongoing pandemic.
 Now, with great pleasure, I can say this: a whole year after its premiere, this wonderful film is finally hitting UK cinemas.

 There is something particularly authentic about Rocks, thanks in large part to the way that it was put together.
 Gavron designed the production as an all-female collaboration from the very beginning and, with the help of writers Theresa Ikoko and Claire Wilson, sought out a rookie cast from schools in East London.
 The girls were plucked from obscurity, chosen not just because of their natural screen presence, but because of the way they worked with each other.